 Not at the moment.
 The Smartcard is a member benefit for solicitors only.
-However, in the future a similar product may be available to other groups.
+However, in the future a similar product may be available to other groups within the legal profession.

 Your practising certificate still needs to be renewed online each year.

 The company we are working with has already deployed this solution to over 50 sets of professionals and bar associations across Europe over the last few years and some of these organisations have a membership ten times the size ours.
 We know this solution works for them and we're confident it will work for us.

 The only additional information will be a photograph.
 All other data will be the same as held on our main regulatory system, fulfilling the statutory functions around the registration of solicitors.